 Klyushin was, in turn, a close friend of Konstantin Rykov – known as an internet guru and the “propagandist arm of the Putin government”.
 As early as November 2012, when Mitt Romney was defeated by Barack Obama, Rykov had been discussing Trump as the next Republican candidate.

 Rykov would go on to be an avid supporter of Trump over the next few years.
-In two Facebook posts in November 2017 Rykov claimed he had coordinated two hacking organisations and Wikileaks to get Trump elected in an “insane, but realisable” propaganda campaign based on psychology and social media, which was able ‘”digitize” all possible types of modern man’.
+In two Facebook posts in November 2017, Rykov claimed he had coordinated two hacking organisations and Wikileaks to get Trump elected in an “insane, but realisable” propaganda campaign based on psychology and social media, which was able ‘”digitize” all possible types of modern man.

-‘British scientists from Cambridge Analytica,’ Rykov continued, ‘suggested making 5,000 existing human psychotypes – the “ideal image” of a possible Trump supporter.
-Then .. put this image back on all psychotypes and thus pick up a universal key to anyone and everyone.
-Then it was only necessary to upload this data to information flows and social networks.’
+“British scientists from Cambridge Analytica,” Rykov continued, “suggested making 5,000 existing human psychotypes – the ‘ideal image’ of a possible Trump supporter.
+Then… put this image back on all psychotypes and thus pick up a universal key to anyone and everyone.
+Then it was only necessary to upload this data to information flows and social networks.”

 This was only four days after the election of Trump.
-At that point, Cambridge Analytica’s work for Trump and was not widely known, and its psychometric targeting even more secret.
+At that point, Cambridge Analytica’s work for Trump was not widely known, and its psychometric targeting even more secret.

 That same autumn of 2013 is also the key moment when Cambridge Analytica was created under the auspices of Britain’s military psy-ops contractor, SCL.

-With the help of hacked data from over 75 million Facebook users, Cambridge Analytica would spend the next three years researching the ‘ideal image’ of a potential supporter of an authoritarian candidate – then target them in an ‘information operation’ using the networks and flows of social media.
+With the help of hacked data from more than 75 million Facebook users, Cambridge Analytica would spend the next three years researching the ‘ideal image’ of a potential supporter of an authoritarian candidate – then target them in an ‘information operation’ using the networks and flows of social media.